AnasElii/eth_custom_wallet/README.md

 transferTokens('recipient_address', '10.0'); // Example: Transfer 10 tokens
 ```
 ## Testing on Sepolia
-Deploy your tBoy token contract to the Sepolia testnet.
+Deploy your ERC-20 token contract to the Sepolia testnet.
 Use the wallet to interact with the contract, testing all the functionalities before moving to the mainnet.

 ## Security